substring/attractplus/doc/source/reference/language/functions.rst

     exp := '@' '(' paramlist ')' exp

-Lambda expressions are a synctactic sugar to quickly define a function that consists of a single expression.
+Lambda expressions are a syntactic sugar to quickly define a function that consists of a single expression.
 This feature comes handy when functional programming patterns are applied, like map/reduce or passing a compare method to array.sort().